loafey/master-thesis/Thesis/TODO/Minor.md

 ## 2 Background
 - [ ] the section heading could be more informative

 - [ ] Even then (after the swap) the Curry-Howard text comes a bit suddenly (and with an usual formulation "the direct relation").

-  - [ ] If "System F" and "the polymorphic lambda calculus" are introduced as synonyms, then stick to one name from then on.
-There is a bit of a mix now.

   - [ ] "The identity function" is a bit short as a Fig. caption.
 Perhaps add "polymorphic" and "a type derivation for".